 When is affiliative leadership most effective?

 Affiliative leadership works best in situations such as crisis management, post-conflict recovery, team-building phases, and organizational transitions.
-It is especially useful for maintaining morale and cohesion in times of uncertainty, crisis situations or stress.
+It is especially useful for maintaining morale and cohesion in times of uncertainty, crisis situations, or stress.

 What are the potential drawbacks of affiliative leadership?